What is patent foramen ovale?

 There is some evidence that adults with PFO may have a higher risk of stroke.
 But this is still controversial, and research is ongoing.

 Some people with PFO may be more likely to form blood clots.
 Clots may also be more likely to pass through the PFO and get stuck in the arteries of the brain.
 However, most people with PFO won’t have a stroke.

 PFO and migraines

 There may be a connection between PFO and migraines.
 Migraines are very severe headaches that can be accompanied by blurred vision, shimmering lights, and blind spots.
-Some patients who have had a PFO surgically corrected report a reduction in migraines (Mayo Clinic).
+Some people who have had a PFO surgically corrected report a reduction in migraines.

 In most cases of PFO, no treatment is necessary.

-A PFO may be closed surgically if another heart procedure is being conducted.
-The hole can be closed by catheterization, where a plug is inserted into the hole using a long tube called a catheter.
-The hole can also be stitched closed by a surgeon.
+A PFO may be closed surgically if another heart procedure is being done.
+The hole can be closed by catheterization.
+In this procedure, your surgeon inserts a plug into the hole using a long tube called a catheter.
+They then stitch the hole closed.

-Adult patients with PFO who have experienced blood clots or strokes may need surgery to close the hole.
-Medication to thin the blood and prevent clot formation may also be prescribed instead of surgery.
+Adults with PFO who’ve had blood clots or strokes may need surgery to close the hole.
+Medication to thin the blood and prevent clots from forming may also be prescribed instead of surgery.

 The outlook for people with PFO is excellent.
 Most people will never even realize they have a PFO.
 Although stroke and migraines are possible complications of PFO, they aren’t common.